-We are Members of Resolution which is the leading organisation for family Solicitors.
+We are members of Resolution which is the leading organisation for family solicitors.
 We abide by the Resolution Code of Practice.

-In many cases mediation may be unnecessary because agreement can be reached quite easily without it once the parties have exchanged financial disclosure through their solicitors and have then gone on to make offers which in turn quickly leads to a negotiated settlement.
+In many cases mediation may be unnecessary because agreement can be reached quite easily without it once the parties have exchanged financial disclosure through their solicitors and have then gone on to make offers, which in turn quickly leads to a negotiated settlement.

-Some people find mediation a slow and expensive process and it can be unsatisfactory if one party is much more confident than the other in dealing with financial issues or if one party sees mediation as an opportunity to bully the other.
+Some people find mediation a slow and expensive process and it can be unsatisfactory if one party is much more confident than the other in dealing with the issues or if one party sees mediation as an opportunity to bully the other.

-The Courts have the power to make injunction orders which can be non-molestation orders or occupation orders.
+The Family Courts have the power to make injunction orders which can be non-molestation orders or occupation orders.
 A non-molestation order typically forbids someone from assaulting or harassing a family member.
 Under an occupation order someone may be excluded from their home and from the local area within a certain radius of it.
 If someone breaches the terms of an injunction order the police may prosecute this as a criminal offence.

 If someone behaves aggressively towards you it is important to take legal advice immediately afterwards.
 Perhaps a strongly worded letter will be a sufficient ‘shot across the bows’ and there will be no repetition of the behaviour complained of.
 In more serious cases an application will need to be made for an injunction and this can be done as a matter of great urgency where necessary; you can even see a Judge and ask for an interim order without informing the other party that you are doing so.